Analyzing Types (Reflection)

 Jackson @JsonTypeInfo-annotation

-A discriminator property with a name specified with the Jackson @JsonClassDiscriminator
+A discriminator property with a name specified with the Jackson @JsonClassDiscriminator-annotation can be added to all types that have known subtypes.

 Only @JsonTypeInfo#include "PROPERTY" and "EXISTING_PROPERTY" is supported.